by Texas Homesteader ~

 Not only would a rock dragonfly be an interesting visual interest piece to go in my pollinator garden but it would also honor my mother, a Master Naturalist.
 (The dragonfly is the logo of the Texas chapter of Master Naturalists.)

-I decided I wanted the dragonfly figure to be a larger piece of art, about 2-ft long or even longer.
+I decided I wanted my dragonfly figure to be a larger piece of art, about 3-ft long.

 Supplies Needed For Dragonfly Rock Art Project